burntcarrot/samosa/README.md

 Samosa isn't a tool for developers who want to chase 100% coverage; instead, it provides a good way to prioritize which functions should be tested first.

+## Features

+With Samosa, you can:

+- Get the list of functions sorted by the impact of covering it. `((covered + uncovered lines) / total lines) / total coverage`
+- Sort files based on file paths.
+- Exclude and include files.
+- Export results to CSV, JSON, etc.

 ## Installation

 Using go get: